 SFPUC (Hetch-Hetchy) Water Supply Updates

 DROUGHT IN 2014?
-It's way too early to tell...our supplies depend on Sierra Nevada Mountain snowpack, most of which falls in January and February.
-We expect the SFPUC to issue an update about conditions in early February.
+It's way too early to tell...our supplies depend on Sierra Nevada Mountain snowpack, most of which falls in January through March.
+We expect the SFPUC to issue an update about conditions by April.
+More details here.

 RIM FIRE---The Rim Fire had no operational or water quality impact to the SFPUC water system.
 The water system is being monitored very closely and should things change, the SFPUC has back-up plans ready to go.